vectorgrp/sil-kit-adapters-qemu/eth/README.md

                                                                          |
                                                            Vector CANoe <=>

-## SilKitAdapterQemuEthernet
-This application allows the user to attach simulated ethernet interface (``nic``) of a QEMU virtual machine to the SIL Kit.

-The application uses the *socket* backend provided by QEMU.
-It can be configured for the QEMU virtual machine using the following command line argument of QEMU:

-    -nic socket,listen=:12345

-The argument of ``listen=`` specifies a TCP socket endpoint on which QEMU will listen for incoming connections.

-All *outgoing* ethernet frames on that particular virtual ethernet interface inside of the virtual machine are sent to all connected clients.
-Any *incoming* data from any connected clients is presented to the virtual machine as an incoming ethernet frame on the virtual interface.

-The application *optionally* takes the hostname and port of the configured socket as command line arguments:

-    ./build/bin/SilKitAdapterQemuEthernet [hostname] [port]

 ## SilKitDemoEthernetIcmpEchoDevice
 This demo application implements a very simple SIL Kit participant with a single simulated ethernet controller.
 The application will reply to an ARP request and respond to ICMPv4 Echo Requests directed to it's hardcoded MAC address (``01:23:45:67:89:ab``) and IPv4 address (``192.168.12.35``).

 # Running the Demos